About the Governor

 In his first session after being re-elected, Gov. Branstad signed historic investments in Iowa's infrastructure into law.
 The result is significant investment in Iowa's roads and bridges, as well as the innovative Connect Every Acre Plan that will work to expand high-speed broadband internet to Iowa's agriculture industry, schools, businesses and homes.

-In January 2016, Iowa Workforce Development announced that the state of Iowa's unemployment had fallen to 3.4%, the 6th lowest in the nation.
-Iowa has now added more than 220,000 new jobs since 2011.
+In June 2016, Iowa Workforce Development announced that the state of Iowa's unemployment had fallen to 4.0%, well below the national average.

 He and his wife Chris have three grown children: Eric (Adrianne), Allison (Jerry Costa) and Marcus (Nicole), and seven grandchildren, Mackenzie, Bridget, Sofia, Alexis, Estelle, Everett and Fitzgerald.